-Beyond crash risks, however, the greater weight of EVs may present structural issues for parking structures, particularly those that are old or in poor condition.
-After a parking garage collapsed in lower Manhattan in early 2023, the weight of modern vehicles, including EVs, was identified as one potential contributing factor.
-American cars have grown heavier in recent decades with the popularity of light trucks and SUVs, and the increasing popularity of EVs will continue this trend.
-The weight of EVs and their extremely quick acceleration poses the additional risk of damage to walls and structural elements of parking garages, in the event of a vehicle crashing inside the facility.32
+factor.
+American vehicles have become heavier in recent decades as light trucks and SUVs have grown in popularity.
+The transition to EVs will continue this trend.
+The weight of EVs and their extremely quick acceleration poses the additional risk of damage to walls and structural elements of parking garages, in the event of a vehicle crashing inside the facility.35

 Parking facility operators should ensure their facilities are regularly inspected and properly maintained.
 There is currently no requirement for parking structure inspections unless they are being constructed or altered.
-However, following a partial collapse of the Bayshore Mall parking garage in Glendale, WI, Representative Darrin Madison (D-Milwaukee) has called for expanding the state's public building inspection law to ensure regular inspections of parking facilities.33
+However, following a partial collapse of the Bayshore Mall parking garage in Glendale, WI, Representative Darrin Madison (D-Milwaukee) has called for expanding the state's public building inspection law to ensure regular inspections of parking facilities.36